JohnLCaron/cdm-kotlin/Readme.md

 ### Data Model notes

-(Work in progress)

-Type safety with generics.
-The main impact on users is that reading a Variable of type T returns an ArrayTyped<T> of the same type:
+#### Type Safety and Generics

+Datatype\<T\>, Attribute\<T\>, Variable\<T\>, StructureMember\<T\>, Array\<T\> and ArraySection\<T\> are all generics,
+with T indicating the data type returned when read, eg:

 ````
     fun <T> readArrayData(v2: Variable<T>, section: SectionPartial? = null) : ArrayTyped<T>
 ````

-#### Type Notes
+#### Datatype

-* Datatype.ENUM returns an array of the corresponding UBYTE/USHORT/UINT.
-Call data.convertEnums() to turn this into an ArrayString of corresponding enum names.
+* __Datatype.ENUM__ returns an array of the corresponding UBYTE/USHORT/UINT.
+Call _data.convertEnums()_ to turn this into an ArrayString of corresponding enum names.
-* Datatype.CHAR is a legacy type from Netcdf-3.
-It may encode a String of unknown encoding, or it may indicate an unsigned byte.
-All Attributes of type CHAR are assumed to be Strings.
+* __Datatype.CHAR__: All Attributes of type CHAR are assumed to be Strings.
 All Variables of type CHAR return data as ArrayUByte.
+Call _data.makeStringsFromBytes()_ to turn this into Strings with the array rank reduced by one.
+  * _Netcdf-3_ does not have STRING or UBYTE types.
+In practice, CHAR is used for either.
-Call data.makeStringsFromBytes() to turn this into Strings with rank reduced by one.
-The Netcdf-4 library encodes CHAR values as HDF5 string type with elemSize = 1, so we use that convention to detect legacy CHAR variables.
-  NC_CHAR should not be used in Netcdf-4, use NC_UBYTE or NC_STRING types.
+  * _Netcdf-4/HDF5_ library encodes CHAR values as HDF5 string type with elemSize = 1, so we use that convention to detect legacy CHAR variables in HDF5 files.
+NC_CHAR should not be used in Netcdf-4, use NC_UBYTE or NC_STRING.
+  * _HDF4_ does not have a STRING type, but does have signed and unsigned CHAR, and signed and unsigned BYTE.
+    We map both signed and unsigned to Datatype.CHAR and handle it as above (Attributes are Strings, Variables are UBytes).
-* Datatype.STRING is variable length, whether the file storage is variable or fixed length.
+* __Datatype.STRING__ is variable length, whether the file storage is variable or fixed length.

-#### Compare with Netcdf4 and CDM data models
+#### Typedef
-* Added netcdf4 style typedefs, aka "User defined types": Compound, Enum, Opaque, Vlen.
+Unlike Netcdf-Java, we follow Netcdf-4 "user defined types" and add typedefs for Compound, Enum, Opaque, and Vlen.
-* Use non-shared dimensions for anonymous dimensions. nclib makes these shared by adding dimensions named "phony_dim_XXX".
-* Datatype.REFERENCE is added
-* Opaque, Vlen typedefs ??
-* Variables or Attributes of datatype CHAR have T = String.
-In some cases these may be changed to UBYTE.
+* __Datatype.ENUM__ typedef has a map from integer to name (same as Netcdf-Java)
+* __Datatype.COMPOUND__ typedef contains a description of the members of the Compound (aka Structure).
+* __Datatype.OPAQUE__ typedef may contain the byte length of OPAQUE data.
+* __Datatype.VLEN__ typedef has the base type.
+An array of VLEN may have different lengths for each object.

+#### Dimension
+* Unlike Netcdf-3 and Netcdf-4, dimensions may be "anonymous", in which case they have a length but not a name, and are local to the variable they are referenced by.
+* There are no UNLIMITED dimensions.
+These are unneeded since we do not support writing.

 #### Compare with HDF5 data model
 * Creation order is ignored